hydephp/hyde/README.md

 # HydePHP - Static Blog Builder using Laravel Zero

+> ⚠ Alpha Software Warning ⚠ This is a very new repo that has been made public to run furter tests before the initial release.
+Please wait until v1.0 for production use.

 > This repo both contains the source code and serves as a template to get started quickly.

 HydePHP is a Static Site Builder focused on making Blog posts easy and fun.
 Under the hood it is powered by Laravel Zero which is a stripped down version of the robust Laravel Framework.
 Using Blade templates the site is intelligently compiled into static HTML.
 Content is created using Markdown, which supports YAML Front Matter.